 We are leading a movement to create happy, empowered and productive workplaces.

 How can we help you and your people to find joy in at least 80% of your work?

 To fully appreciate the utility of Michael Acton Smith’s Calm, it’s useful to paint a broad picture of the culture it endeavours to influence.

 In contemporary Western societies, we’re trained to keep ourselves occupied at all times.
-There’s systemic emphasis on the virtues of hard work and associated encouragement to continually seek out career-expanding opportunities or means of professional improvement.
+There’s a systemic emphasis on the virtues of hard work and associated encouragement to seek out career-expanding opportunities or means of professional improvement continually.
 Then there are the forces of consumer capitalism aiming to convince us that without their latest product, we’d be entirely out of touch.

 This is where Calm nominates itself as a practical middle ground – a low-key entry point with the potential for kick-starting a major lifestyle revitalisation.

 Much of the existing mindfulness literature can be a touch off-putting.
 It’s not that it fails to underline the substantive benefits of daily mindfulness practice, but elucidating the topic usually involves a hefty dose of psychological terminology and pages of statistical findings.
 You can understand how reading this stuff mightn’t be particularly effective at inducing a calm, meditative state.

 Calm doesn’t offer a comprehensive outline of mindfulness-based cognitive therapy.
 It’s actually rather slim on written text, opting for a suggestive approach instead.
 But here’s the book’s central definition of mindfulness: